 Binding Financial Agreements

-Binding Financial Agreements is a legal agreement made between parties before, during or once a relationship has ended.
+Binding Financial Agreements (commonly known as a BFA for family law) is a legal agreement made between parties before, during or once a relationship has ended.
 It is this legal agreement which determines the financial arrangement which is to take place either during the term of the relationship or after the relationship comes to an end.

-Why do people enter into Binding Financial Agreements?
+Why do people enter into a family law Binding Financial Agreement?

 - In case of separation, parties have the reassurance that they will receive equitable treatment financially, especially in the cases where large asset are brought into the relationship by one party and not the other.